Home BlogDitch Food Rules My Food and Body Story

 by Tansy Boggon

-In Joyful Eating, one of the first things I encourage us to do is reflect on our food and body story, as it forms the lens through which our perception of our body and weight and relationship with food is formed.
-I also share my own story—the journey that has led me to support others to find peace with their body and food.
+In Joyful Eating, one of the first things I encourage us to do is reflect on our food and body stories, as they form the lens through which our perception of our body and weight and relationship with food is formed.
+I also share my own story—the journey that has led me to support others in finding peace with their bodies and food.
 I believe that hearing others’ stories can help us feel seen and less alone in our own struggles.

 Let me know if you resonate with any of my story.
 I’d love to know.